Your own solar power system

-Your calculator sets a good example: with the help of solar power systems, you can use the sun’s energy.
-This requires solar modules on your roof that convert the solar rays into electric power.
-An electrician needs to install the solar power system.
+Your solar-powered calculator sets a good example: With the help of photovoltaic cells, you can put the sun’s energy to work.
+On a larger scale, solar modules on your roof also convert the solar rays into electric power.
+An electrician needs to install this solar power system.
 The price varies according to the size of the area covered.

 This kind of power generation is subsidised by the state via the Renewable Energies Act (EEG).
 The sum varies according to the size, location, and type of system installed.
-The rates of compensation decrease month-by-month for newly operational systems.
 You can and should determine whether the investment is worthwhile, as it depends partly on the house’s location.

 Solar heating uses solar panels, which are installed on the roof, house wall, or in the garden.
 Here, solar energy is converted into heat, which can then heat tap water and the water for the house heating system.
 If the sun is shining, this works in the winter as well.
 Using a local heating network, the hot water can also be conducted to other buildings.
-The cost of a system with heating capability for a family of four is approximately 9,300 euros.
-The Federal Office of Economics and Export Control (BAFA) subsidises the installation of thermal solar panel systems with at least 1,500 euros.
+The Federal Office of Economics and Export Control (BAFA) subsidises the installation of thermal solar panel systems.

 Citizens’ energy networks

 - You can take part in a purely financial sense, thus profiting from the feed-in compen-sation by making even a small financial contribution.
 Another possibility is to estab-lish an operating company with other citizens.
 These companies, specifically known as citizens’ energy networks, allow you to become a co-owner with co-determination and controlling rights.
 Citizens’ energy networks can be founded and run in various forms.
 The following three are the most popular: